How to deal with chronic pain

 Some aches and pains are a part of life for most people, especially as you age.
 But for some, that pain can persist beyond what is normal.

-“Chronic pain is pain that persists or recurs for more than three months,” said Dr. David Sliwoski, interventional pain management and anesthesiology specialist and Chair of Surgery at Aurora Medical Center – Washington County.
+“Chronic pain is pain that persists or recurs for more than three months,” says Dr. David Sliwoski, interventional pain management and anesthesiology specialist at Aurora Health Care.
 “When pain is present for a long period of time, the way our body processes and deals with the pain signals starts to change.”

 Chronic pain can have serious impacts on your overall health and well-being.
 Suffering with chronic pain can affect your mood, sleep quality, activity levels, relationships and even your general sense of how you are doing.
 Addressing the root of the problem is important.